Albert M. Chop

-Albert M. Chop (1916 – January 15, 2006) was a newspaper reporter, a public relations officer in the aerospace industry, and a founding member of NASA's public relations office who served as Deputy Public Relations Director.
-Under Chop's leadership, cartoon character Snoopy became a symbol for NASA safety, with artist Charles Schultz drawing posters for NASA.
+Albert M. Chop (January 4, 1916 – January 15, 2006) was a newspaper reporter, a public relations officer in the aerospace industry, and a founding member of NASA's public relations office who served as Deputy Public Relations Director.
+Under Chop's leadership, cartoon character Snoopy became a symbol for NASA safety, with artist Charles M. Schulz drawing posters for NASA.

 Childhood and education

-Educated in Calumet, Michigan and Cleveland, Ohio.
+Albert Mathew Chop was born in Michigan, and educated in Calumet, Michigan and Cleveland, Ohio.

 Attended night school at the University of Dayton.
 He met future wife, Delores Henderson, and began work in the Wire Photo Department of the Cleveland News, before transferring to Dayton and working as a reporter there.

 Public relations career

-Entered the Marines around 1943; He served as a state-side correspondent during World War 2 and left the service in 1946.
+He joined the Marines around 1943.
+He served as a state-side correspondent during World War II and left the service in 1946.

 After the war, Chop became Press Chief for Air Materiel Command in Dayton, Ohio.
 Starting in 1951, he spent two years at the Air Force press desk at the Pentagon.
 He left the Pentagon in February 1953 for Douglas Aircraft in Santa Monica, a post he held from 1953 to 1962.
+In 1956, Chop was played by actor Tom Towers in the film Unidentified Flying Objects: The True Story of Flying Saucers.